Black Student Success Initatives

 - Build a foundation for Black academic success

-- Develop a network of Blacks regionally to support graduates
+- Develop a network of Black mentors regionally to support graduates

 CSUSM has programs focusing on particular kinds of students, including: the Latinx community, the Indigineous community, veterans, people who have grown up in the foster care system, and people who have been impacted by incarceration.
 Like these initiatives, the BSSI is rooted in the unique needs of the Black community and is based on three core concepts: